erikson84/TopicModelsFreeAssociation/README.md

 A base de dados do *corpus*, os metadados e os dados das associações (o conteúdo do diretório 'Data') são de uso exclusivo para reprodução dos resultados e só podem ser utilizados para outros fins sob estrita autorização do autor.

-The *corpus* document-term matrix, metadata, and association data (the content of the 'Data' folder) are meant to be used exclusively for results reproduction.
+The *corpus* document-term matrix, metadata, and association data (the content of the 'Data' folder) are meant to be used exclusively for the reproduction of results.
 The data cannot be used for any other end unless the author formally authorizes it.